mpstv/calc-js/README.md

 A program with nice ui that calculates a mathematical expression given by an input string.

-Writen in plain javscript, html and css with no depencies and build process
+Written in plain javascript, html and css with no dependencies and build process.

 ## Tests